 As you can imagine, working with dogs and people creates lots of unknowns and challenges!
 You will encounter some difficult and sometimes emotional situations.
 Not everything will go to plan.
 You'll encounter setbacks as some dogs progress and some don't.
-You'll see some partnerships that work and some that don't.
+Some partnerships will work and some won't.
 You'll need to able to cope with the ups and downs of life in Guide Dogs as it has its hard moments, as well as its life-changing ones.

 You'll need to be adaptable and resilient to deal with an often challenging and changing working environment.
-You'll also need to be a natural problem solver and logical planner and have the ability to be objective about a dog's progress, particularly when it doesn't progress as you hoped.
+You'll also need to be a natural problem solver and logical planner and have the ability to be objective about a dog or partnership's progress, particularly when it doesn't progress as you hoped.